Strong Secrecy for Cooperative Broadcast Channels: Effect of Secrecy on the Capacity-Region of Cooperative Broadcast Channels

 where $W$ and $\tilde{W}$ are independent.
 The optimality of Gaussian inputs is proven in Appendix \ref{APPEN:Gaussian_proof}.

-Setting $P=11$, $N_1=1$ and $N_2=4$, Fig. \ref{FIG:Gaussian_comparison}(a) shows the strong secrecy-capacity region of the cooperative Gaussian BC for different $R_{12}$ values, while Fig. \ref{FIG:Gaussian_comparison}(b) compares the optimal rate regions when a secrecy constraint on $M_1$ is and is not present.
+Setting $\mathrm{P}=11$, $\mathrm{N}_1=1$ and $\mathrm{N}_2=4$, Fig. \ref{FIG:Gaussian_comparison}(a) shows the strong secrecy-capacity region of the cooperative Gaussian BC for different $R_{12}$ values, while Fig. \ref{FIG:Gaussian_comparison}(b) compares the optimal rate regions when a secrecy constraint on $M_1$ is and is not present.
 The red line in both figures coincide and represent the secrecy-capacity region when $R_{12}=0.2$.
-The dashed blue line in Fig \ref{FIG:Gaussian_comparison}(b) shows the capacity region of the cooperative Gaussian BC without secrecy constraints, which is given by
+The dashed blue line in Fig \ref{FIG:Gaussian_comparison}(b) shows the capacity region $\mathcal{C}^{(\mathsf{G})}_\mathsf{NS}$ of the cooperative Gaussian BC without secrecy constraints, which is given by the union over all $\alpha\in[0,1]$ of rate triples $(R_{12},R_1,R_2)\in\mathbb{R}^3_+$ satisfying:

-The derivation of (\ref{EQ:region_NS_Gaussian_BC}) relies on \cite[Eq.
-(17)]{Dikstein_PDBC_Cooperation2014} and uses standard arguments for proving the optimality of Gaussian inputs.
+The derivation of \eqref{EQ:region_NS_Gaussian_BC} relies on \cite[Equation (17)]{Dikstein_PDBC_Cooperation2014} and uses standard arguments for proving the optimality of Gaussian inputs.

-By the structure of the rate bounds in (\ref{EQ:region_Gaussian_BC}) and (\ref{EQ:region_NS_Gaussian_BC}), for every fixed $\alpha\in[0,1]$, if $(R_{12},R_1,R_2)\in\mathcal{C}^{(\mathrm{G})}_\mathrm{NS}$, we have
+By the structure of the rate bounds in \eqref{EQ:region_Gaussian_BC} and \eqref{EQ:region_NS_Gaussian_BC}, for every fixed $\alpha\in[0,1]$, if $(R_{12},R_1,R_2)\in\mathcal{C}^{(\mathsf{G})}_\mathsf{NS}$, we have

-This agrees with the discussion in Section \ref{SUBSUBSEC:PDBC_comparison_discussion} as $I(X;Y_2|W)=\frac{1}{2}\log\left(1+\frac{\alpha P}{N_2}\right)$.
+This agrees with the discussion in Section \ref{SUBSUBSEC:PDBC_comparison_discussion} as $I(X;Y_2|W)=\frac{1}{2}\log\left(1+\frac{\alpha \mathrm{P}}{\mathrm{N}_2}\right)$.